 This reviewer found a few instances of misleading marketing and reports of deceptive sales tactics.
 To start, Merchant One promotes processing rates starting at 0.39% on its homepage as well as through online advertisements we found.
 Not only does the quoted rate set unrealistic expectations, but only a tiny fraction (if any) of a merchant’s transactions would qualify for it.
 The site fails to mention what type of transaction qualifies for the 0.39% transaction rate or that merchants will experience additional fees outside of that rate.

 In addition to the misleading rate promotion, Merchant One’s website used to state that merchants “will not be subject to any long-term agreement” and “are absolutely free to cancel their services with us at any time—for any reason.”
 Based on merchant complaints describing cancellation fees ranging from $200-$300, this claim was either a new policy or a complete falsehood.
 As of this update, these claims appear to have been removed from the Merchant One website, indicating that they might not have been completely truthful.
 Although the company has removed these claims, we are still awarding it a “D” based on merchant feedback and the rate quotes described above.

 Pricing and fees of a Merchant One merchant account will likely vary by merchant based on business type, processing volume and the agent setting up the account.
-Merchant One’s standard merchant account contract (available below) can range from three to five years with an early termination fee of $25 per month for the remaining months of the contract term, or $295, whichever is greater.
-There are several complaints from merchants saying that neither the contract term or cancellation fees were disclosed by the agents during the application process, so merchant should be sure to check the linked document for the actual text of the ETF (found on page 38).
+Merchant One’s standard merchant account contract (available below) can range from three to five years with an early termination fee of $25 per month for the remaining months of the contract term (known as Liquidated Damages), or $295, whichever is greater.
+There are several complaints from merchants saying that neither the contract term or cancellation fees were disclosed by the agents during the application process, so merchant should be sure to check the embedded document for the actual text of the ETF (found on page 38).
 The company also appears to charge an annual PCI Compliance fee of around $100.
 We will hold the grade to its previous rating and update this section as Merchant One’s contract policies become available.